hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/EncodingAndDecoding.md

 ## Decoding/Encoding based on Request headers

 Because the full request is supplied to the `RequestDecoder`.
 You can make decoding decisions based on headers in the request.
-In the example below we are decoding using either the `JSONDecoder` or `/HummingbirdFoundation/URLEncodedFormDecoder` based on the "content-type" header.
+In the example below we are decoding using either the `JSONDecoder` or `URLEncodedFormDecoder` based on the "content-type" header.

 ```swift
 struct MyRequestDecoder: RequestDecoder {